neurosnap/starfx/docs/posts/getting-started.md

 Is your app highly interactive, requiring it to persist data across pages?
 This is the sweet spot for `starfx`.

-You can use this library as general purpose structured concurrency, but [effection](https://github.com/thefrontside/effection) serves those needs well.
+You can use this library for general purpose structured concurrency, but [effection](https://github.com/thefrontside/effection) serves those needs well.

 You could use this library for SSR, but I don't heavily build SSR apps, so I